Desmopressin (Into the nose)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Severe headache or dizziness that does not go away.
+- Severe headache that does not go away

 If you notice these less serious side effects, talk with your doctor: